- 📝 Posted:

 the next few months towards covering everything that's still missing there:

 MAINE.EXEneeds to be fully RE'd since all of its screens contain translatable text.
 Due to its highly copy-pasted nature, it should be much cheaper than currently estimated on the main page.
-3 pushes should be enough there, though.
+3 pushes should be enough there.

 - Similarly, TH04's and TH05's

 MAINE.EXEcontains some not yet RE'd text in their verdict screens.
 1 push there, since it's unfortunately contained in the same function that also performs the highly complex skill value calculation.

 MAINL.EXEneeds 100% PI to enable convenient translations of the win messages, the character titles and names at the beginning of a stage, the Stage 8/9 cutscenes, and the endings.
-Let's go with 1.75 pushes there just to be safe, and finalize the missing code to not 📝 incur more technical debt.
+Let's go with 2 pushes there just to be safe, and finalize the missing code to not 📝 incur more technical debt.